stephanedreyfus/react-boilerplate/README.md

 # Notes and Modifications Pertaining to DMI Takehome

+I want to thank Reed and DMI for inviting me to take this take home.
+I am currently unable to complete a great deal of the tasks listed below.
+I have learned a great deal about Redux-Saga, Reselect, styled components, the powerful tools of React-Boilerplate, and many other aspects of making full-stack apps with React.
+I appreciate the concept of sagas and plan to use them in future apps: they remove a lot of the potential confusion of Redux thunks.
+Wile I am keen on the concepts of React, Redux, sagas, and these many libraries, I am still not proficient in their execution.

 ### Required Basic Tasks
 - [X] Create an app using React-Boilerplate
 - [ ] Page with UI to input a string saved to a database